 The employee must have been married to the spouse for at least 1 year, unless the spouse is the natural parent of their child, or the spouse was eligible or potentially eligible for a railroad retirement widow(er)'s, parent's, or disabled child's annuity in the month before marrying the employee, or the spouse was previously married to the employee and received a spouse annuity.
-However, entitlement to a surviving divorced spouse, surviving divorced young mother (father), or remarried widow(er) annuity does not waive the 1-year marriage requirement.
+A spouse of an employee is not eligible for railroad retirement benefits based solely on the spouse's own disability.